SpiderOak/nimbus.io/docs/developers_guide.rst

 The simulator will give you a command prompt where you can start and stop the full cluster or specific nodes.

-Spawn a new simulated cluster inside a local folder.
+The script below will spawn a new simulated cluster inside a local folder.
 You will have 10 nodes, each listening on a local TCP port for REST API commands.
 The first of these will be on whatever the `--baseport` argument was (default `9000`).
+If you get binding errors, try a different base port.
 Read the source for details.

 ::

-    # by default, this will create the cluster running in /tmp/clustersim
+    # by default, this will create the simulated cluster running in
+    # /tmp/clustersim
     scripts/spawn_simulated_cluster.sh

 You can use the command line tool for creating customer accounts within a local